ayufan/gitlab-ci-multi-runner/docs/install/windows.md

 gitlab-ci-multi-runner start
 ```

+> **Notice:** If you don't have a Windows Password, Runner's service won't start.
+To
+> fix this please read [How to Configure the Service to Start Up with the Built-in System Account](https://support.microsoft.com/en-us/kb/327545#bookmark-6)
+> on Microsoft's support website.

 Voila!
 Runner is installed and will be run after system reboot.

 Logs are stored in Windows Event Log.